nnethercott/new-blog/src/blog/vae.md

 </div>
 <em>Generations for a VAE with spike and slab prior; latent_dim=10, p=0.8, c^2 = 0.05</em>

 What's different about this model and the normal VAE is that when we encode images we only have a few non-zero components in the embedding representation.
-If the embedding space is $$d$$-dimensional we expect the model to activate only $$p*d$$ dimensions after training, which we can see by looking at the image below:
+If the embedding space is $d$-dimensional we expect the model to activate only $p*d$ dimensions after training, which we can see by looking at the image below:

 <div style="text-align: center;">
     <img src="/media/vae_post/latent_vis.png" style="width: 100%; display: block; margin: 0 auto;">